timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/workloadSpoke/README.md

 ## Overview

-This module defines Tier 3 Workload network deployment based on the recommendations from the Azure Mission Landing Zone Conceptual Architecture.
+This overlay module deploys Tier 3 Workload network deployment based on the recommendations from the Azure Mission Landing Zone Conceptual Architecture.

 Module deploys the following resources: